Learning on

 Floating Classroom

-MemSEC’s learning environment extends beyond traditional classrooms.
-Our flagship program, the Northern Star Floating Classroom, offers students all around Lake Memphremagog a unique opportunity for hands-on exploration.
-Aboard this vessel, participants:
+MemSEC fosters a unique learning environment on Lake Memphremagog.
+Our flagship program, the Floating Classroom, offers students a unique opportunity for hands-on exploration.

 • Engage in Experiential Learning